Lakers Rumors: Coach Luke Walton Not Ruling Out Using ‘Death Lineup’ Against Milwaukee Bucks

 — MailOnline Sport (@MailSport) February 28, 2019

 However, using the same strategy, the Lakers showed lots of flaws on the defensive end of the floor.
-In the 21 minutes LeBron James, Kyle Kuzma, Brandon Ingram, Reggie Bullock, and Rajon Rondo played together, the Lakers allowed 125.5 points per 100 possessions.
+In the 21 minutes that LeBron James, Kyle Kuzma, Brandon Ingram, Reggie Bullock, and Rajon Rondo played together, the Lakers allowed 125.5 points per 100 possessions.
 Despite grabbing a victory, the Lakers’ “Death Lineup” posted -14.7 net rating against the Pelicans.

-Only having a 6-foot-8 LeBron James playing at the center, Pelicans big men Anthony Davis and Julius Randle could easily bully the Lakers in the paint.
-That will definitely be a major problem when they play against the Bucks’ team who has Brook Lopez playing at center and Giannis Antetokounmpo at power forward.
-If the Lakers’ “Death Lineup” won’t show an improvement in their defense, they could suffer another massive defeat on Friday night at Staples Center.
+With 6-foot-8 LeBron James playing at the center, Pelicans big men Anthony Davis and Julius Randle easily bullied the Lakers in the paint.
+That will definitely be a major problem when they play against the Bucks team who has Brook Lopez playing at center and Giannis Antetokounmpo at power forward.
+If the Lakers’ “Death Lineup” don’t improve their defense, they could suffer another massive defeat on Friday night at Staples Center.